blewater/ledger/README.md

-# ledger
+# Sign with ledger device

-stargate ledger send trx
+POC for a prefixed stargate cosmos chain transaction